chessisfun/chess-files/README.md

 # chess-files
 Here are some chess files that I have created and want to share.
-Feel free to use these files for any purpose, just don't claim ownership.
 Also see my Lichess studies at https://lichess.org/study/by/TeachingMaterials

 **Description of individual materials**: